Hello! My name is Lisa, and I’m so glad you’re here.

 The heart and soul behind this site is to inspire beautiful, intentional everyday living, from recipes to celebrations to motherhood to travel.
 I am married to my best friend, Elie, and we are adoring parents to a little boy, Theo.
 Until Theo was born, I was a practicing registered dietitian nutritionist, but now I am a full-time mama and part-time writer and teacher, sharing inspiration here and at select events.
 Since Theo was born, my purpose in life has shifted to being a model for my son on how to live joyfully, do good and be kind.
 My hope is you find inspiration here, too.

 I live in Bellingham, Washington with my husband, Elie, who is the love of my life and a generous, loving, present and playful husband and father.
 I aspire to be more like him.
 Elie is the most joyful person I have ever known.
 He is generous of spirit, always optimistic.
 He makes me a better person.
 We married in August 2013 with a spectacular fairy tale celebration.
 You can see pictures of the wedding here, here and here.
 And two years later, after spending most of my adult life thinking I would never have children, I feel overwhelmingly blessed to be a mama to an amazing little boy, Theo.

 Like many people, my early life was complicated, and bits and pieces unfold here and there in this space.
 I’m an Army brat, but I grew up mostly in Kentucky with two loving parents who preferred the country life, gardening and raising sheep, cooking and entertaining.
-My dad moved to New Hampshire when I was 13, and after that my brother and I lived on a sailboat with Dad in the summers and skied in the winter.
-At home in Kentucky, Mom made our home a welcoming place for hanging out after school and the best home for slumber parties.
+My dad moved to New Hampshire when I was 13, and after that my brother and I lived on a sailboat with Dad in the summers.
+During the rest of the year, at home in Kentucky, Mom made our home a welcoming place for hanging out after school and the best home for slumber parties.
 I learned how to be a great hostess from my Mom—always have good food, a big smile and an open heart.